BreadleyTan/Fundamental-Fluency/README.md

 Add more events if you can find them
-Fill out the event_competition details more in-depth please Replace under_construction in lecture.html about the group chat
+Fill out the event_competition details more in-depth please Replace under_construction in lecture.html about the group chat AutoPrefixer CSS to make it available for all browsers

 The summary buttons in the events_competitions webpage links directly to the ASR repo, so if you can't access it, you might have to update to the new relevant repo